Dyersville library reopens Wednesday with limited access

-DYERSVILLE, Iowa – James Kennedy Public Library is reopening Wednesday, June 3, with restrictions related to the coronavirus pandemic.
+DYERSVILLE, Iowa — James Kennedy Public Library in Dyersville will reopen today with restrictions related to the COVID-19 pandemic.

 The library will offer access by appointment only from 9:30 a.m. to 2:30 p.m.
 Monday, Wednesday, Friday and Saturday and from 3 to 7:30 p.m.
-Tuesday and Thursday, according to a social media post.
+Tuesday and Thursday, according to an announcement.

 Curbside services will continue to be offered from 10 a.m. to 7 p.m.
 Monday through Thursday and 10 a.m. to 4 p.m.
 Friday and Saturday.